INTERNATIONAL PEACE ARCH

 USA - Canada

-Bellingham Stamp Club Stamp to Commemorate Expo 1986
+The Bellingham Stamp Club proposed a stamp to Commemorate Expo 86

 with the hope of celebrating Canada's centennial with a commemorative stamp in conjunction with Expo-86 in Vancouver, B.C., and the historic Peace Arch."